scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 to the base DML model, training on the same metric loss function.
 In the unsupervised phase, the DML model will train against an unsupervised loss inspired by the VAE.
-This may require extra steps to be added to the DML architecture. :math:`\alpha` is a hyperparameter which modulates the impact of the unsupervised on total loss for the DML autoencoder.
+This may require extra steps to be added to the DML architecture.
+In the pseudocode, :math:`s` refers to boolean variable representing if the current phase is supervised. :math:`\alpha` is a hyperparameter which modulates the impact of the unsupervised on total loss for the DML autoencoder.

 Claim 1
 +++++++++++++